8426THMY/SDLOpenGLBase/README.md

 * Textures support mipmapping, but it hasn't been tested.
 Smooth scrolling and programmable texture animations still need to be implemented.
 * File loading sucks, binary file formats would be nice for pretty much everything.
 * Mathematics functions are used fairly naively at the moment.
+* Everything is designed to be compatible with UNIX derivatives, but nothing has been tested on one.

 Features that haven't been started: